jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

   (a) a corrections prison:
   (b) a Police jail.
 (2) The Minister may, in the same way, declare any land or building or any part of any land or building to be added to, or excluded from, any prison.
-(2A) Nothing in section 9 of the Resource Management Act 1991 applies to the detention of prisoners in a court cell block that is declared by notice in the Gazette to be a part of a corrections prison.
+(2A) Nothing in section 21 of the Natural and Built Environment Act 2023 applies to the detention of prisoners in a court cell block that is declared by notice in the Gazette to be a part of a corrections prison.
 (3) Every notice under this section takes effect from the date specified in the notice.
 (4) Despite subsections (1) to (3), the Minister may, by notice in writing, declare any land or building, or part of any land or building that is the subject of a direction under section 191 (which relates to requisitioned property) to be a temporary corrections prison.
 (5) A declaration under subsection (4)—